 What we see in Peter is the reality that what you know ABOUT God is more important than simply knowing God.
+But to know the true God rightly is to be a fool according those who seek a God of so-called wisdom and powerful signs.
 Knowing that God is powerful is not enough to save you or to bring you comfort.
 You certainly can go out in the woods in the evening with the light filtering in through the leaves and admire God's majesty.
 You can stare in awe across the open field as a powerful thunderstorm rolls in, filled with lightening and towering thunderheads and think "Wow!
 It is some God who can create and control this."